beingjainparas/Ud513-Intro_to_data_structures_and_algorithms/resources.md

   * You can learn more about merge sort, as well as see many more visualizations, in the online Algorithms [textbook](https://algs4.cs.princeton.edu/22mergesort/).
 This book is often nice for a more in-depth analysis of topics, but beware—all of the examples are in Java!
 For merge sort, it's particularly worth reading up on top-down and bottom-up merge sort.
 * **Note:**
   * Congrats on getting through three different types of sorts!
 You should also investigate some of the other famous sorting algorithms.
 You can watch all of them in action [here](https://visualgo.net/en/sorting?slide=1) (and see a coding solution too).

+## Lesson 4: Maps and Hashing
+* Maps are called as dictionary
+* A group of unique keys without any order is a set
+* In Python, the map concept appears as a built-in data type called a dictionary.
+A dictionary contains key-value pairs.
+Dictionaries might soon become your favorite data structure in Python—they're extremely easy to use and useful.
+* **Hashing and collision:**
+  * A hash function is a function that takes input of a variable length sequence of bytes and converts it to a fixed length sequence.
+It is a one way function.
+This means if f is the hashing function, calculating f(x) is pretty fast and simple, but trying to obtain x again will take years.
+  * Hash tables must allow for hash collisions i.e. even if two keys have same hash value, the implementation of the table must have a strategy to insert and retrieve the key and value pairs unambiguously.
+  * Python dict uses open addressing to resolve hash collisions
+  * When we're talking about hash tables, we can define a "load factor":
+  * ```Load Factor = Number of Entries / Number of Buckets```
+  * The purpose of a load factor is to give us a sense of how "full" a hash table is.
+For example, if we're trying to store 10 values in a hash table with 1000 buckets, the load factor would be 0.01, and the majority of buckets in the table will be empty.
+We end up wasting memory by having so many empty buckets, so we may want to rehash, or come up with a new hash function with less buckets.
+We can use our load factor as an indicator for when to rehash—as the load factor approaches 0, the more empty, or sparse, our hash table is.
+  * On the flip side, the closer our load factor is to 1 (meaning the number of values equals the number of buckets), the better it would be for us to rehash and add more buckets.
+Any table with a load value greater than 1 is guaranteed to have collisions.